 Therefore, it’s wise to thoroughly research the highlights, and then bundle them in a logical day-to-day itinerary.
 I personally bundled my highlights per area.
 But I quickly noticed that I was a bit too enthusiastic, given the driving part took more time than I thought beforehand.

 If you’re not from the logistics side of things, that’s ok.
-I’ve put together an easy to follow 10-day Madeira road trip itinerary, so make sure you check that one out too.
+I’ve put together an easy-to-follow 10-day Madeira road trip itinerary, so make sure you check that one out too.

 Driving Madeira | Rent a car